-Once coming of age, they can sign a valid contract by themselves and do not have to be subject to the parental authority of their parents.
-By lowering the age of adulthood, those who are 18 and 19 years of age will be able to conclude various contracts without parental consent.
-For instance, they can buy a mobile phone or rent an apartment to live alone.
-Moreover, since they are not subject to the parental authority any longer, they are able to decide where to live (the residence), as well as their future path of further education or career.
-However, it remains important to get an understanding of their parents and schoolteachers.
-Meanwhile, some age limits on smoking and drinking alcohol will remain the age of 20.
+The legal age of adulthood will be lowered to 18 on April 1, 2022. - By lowering the age of adulthood, those who are 18 and 19 years of age will be able to conclude various contracts without parental consent. - For instance, they can buy a mobile phone or rent an apartment to live alone. - Meanwhile, some age limits on drinking alcohol, smoking, buying betting tickets for horse and bike races will remain at the age of 20.